 - Some students may not get enough sleep, and neglect proper nutrition or exercise.

 - Students may be very stressed about finals.
-For freshmen, this will be their first college finals: an adventure into the unknown.
+For first-year students, this will be their first college finals: an adventure into the unknown.

 - Some students will have financial concerns.